 The tour begins with the visit to the ruins of Akrai, which was founded in 664/663 B.C.E to protect one of the key access routes to Syracuse.
-The most important urban remains include one of the best preserved Greek theatres of Sicily and Southern Italy, a bouleutérion (a chamber where the governing council met), the so-called Aphrodite Temple as well as the Latomie (quarries) where a cult of the dead was practiced.
+The most important urban remains include one of the best preserved Greek theatres of Sicily and Southern Italy, a bouleutérion (a chamber where the governing council met), a so-called Aphrodite Temple as well as Latomie (quarries) where a cult of the dead was practiced.

 The guided walk continues with a hike along the gorge of Pantalica, whose cliffs are riddled with hundreds of tombs cut into limestone sometime between the 13th and the 7th century B.C.E.
 Other sites of interest include the Anaktoron (the Prince’s palace), a megalithic edifice built in the 12th century B.C.E., rupestrian churches and Byzantine catacombs.

-Tour duration: ca. 6-7h
+Tour duration: ca. 7h

-Incidentals: entrance tickets (€ 4.00) Contact us to book this archaeologist-led visit of Akrai and the Necropolis of Pantalica, we will let you know about our availabilities and answer any questions you may have.
+Contact us to book this archaeologist-led visit of Akrai and the Necropolis of Pantalica, we will let you know about our availability and answer any questions you may have.